I LOVE HOW THINGS EVOLVE…

 Meanwhile, I had an invitation to participate in a show put on by the OREGON BOTANICAL ARTISTS and the LAN SU CHINESE GARDEN — plants and flowers of the garden.
 And I thought, wouldn’t botanicals be lovely over gold patterned backgrounds!
 Excited to try it, I marbled about 10 more sheets of gold gessoed paper.

-I tried out the idea with some dogwood blossoms and this white poppy and was pleased with the result.
+I tried out the idea with some dogwood blossoms and the white peony, below, that I’d photographed at the Oregon Garden and was pleased with the result.

 That brings me to a second connection…